 I think this topic has come at a perfect time.
-People are out of work but will still try to be the one that has xyz first no matter if its fake or real, no matter the cost.
+People are out of work but will still trying to be the person that has xyz first no matter if its fake or real, no matter the cost.
 We all want to look good but at what cost?

 I will say this one and one time only….
 I DO NOT BUY FAKES… I DO NOT BUY FAKES… I DO NOT BUY FAKES.
 Ok repeating this three times counts as one right?

 So we have established that I don’t buy fakes.. its time to talk about the why.